fbpx

 The first step after any breach is to change passwords.
 Usually, vendors will email you to let you know that a breach has occurred and urge (or even require) you to change your password.
 Don’t ignore these requests.
 It’s a good idea to act quickly, and it’s an even better idea to have different passwords for each online service you use.

-Otherwise, one compromised account would give a hacker access to every account you have.
+Otherwise, one compromised account would give a hacker access to your account.
 With a password manager, you can save all your passwords and only remember a single master password to access them.

-It’s best to change passwords every six months for high-security accounts, such as your primary email address, credit cards, brokerages, and online banking.
+It is best to change passwords every six months for high-security accounts such as your primary email address, credit cards, brokerages, and online banking.

 Update Security Questions